yaircarreno/GridViewPager/Readme.md

-This repo contains an example of patron UI 2D Pager using GridViewPager, GridPagerAdapter, FragmentGridPagerAdapter, DotsPageIndicator.
+This repo contains an example of pattern UI 2D Pager using GridViewPager, GridPagerAdapter, FragmentGridPagerAdapter, DotsPageIndicator.

 It was developed with Android Studio.